 Frog 69 and Frog 73

-Frog, a British company dedicated to making lightweight bikes for children, has a range of options including road bikes, mountain bikes and the ever-popular hybrid bike.
+Frog, a British company dedicated to making lightweight bikes for children, has a range of options including road bikes, mountain bikes and hybrids.

-The 69 and 73 are both flat-bar hybrid bikes that are versatile enough to deal with the ride to school as well as after-school antics.
+The 69 and 73 are both flat-bar hybrid bikes that are simple yet versatile enough to deal with the ride to school as well as after-school antics.